15 Best Audio Editing Software of 2023 (Free and Pro Options)

 - Add comical sound effects, such as whistles, honks, and pops

-What’s more, Adobe Audition enables you to easily clear background noise.
+What’s more, Adobe Audition enables you to easily perform noise reduction.
 You just need to create a ‘noise print’ at a particular point in the audio, and it will replicate the background in the entire clip.
 You can also get rid of an unwanted echo with just a click of a button.
 It’s also one of the audio editing tools to let you include the recordings of multiple resources in a single track.

 - Free Sound Effects – Use Adobe’s hundreds of royalty-free sound effects to add professional depth and creativity in your audio.